IzharFine/EzTable/README.md

 Enable/disable (only relevant if using the UpdateCallBack/AddCallBack).
 ### SelectName(string)
 Select name that belong to the column (only relevant if using the UpdateCallBack/AddCallBack and you want to add dropdown (select)).<br />

+## Selects:
+In this part you can add dropdowns (selects) to your table.<br />
+You can add select object by click on the add object button and add option object by click the add button.<br />

 In this case you need an exist table in your DOM in this struct: